About the Band | Proof of Infinity

 Our artists have their own unique take on the sounds that move them, having absorbed a range of music... contemporary chamber, jazz, experimental, progress rock, and fusion.

 Those looking for music with a little something extra and deeper... ...music almost naive in its disregard for convention,

 will be rewarded by what they find here!

 Producer, engineer, and musician, Michael O’Connell was born in Brooklyn, New York.When his family eventually settled in Baltimore, Maryland he began snare drum studies with a faculty member of Peabody Institute and started performing in various local music groups.
 Read More

 During the eventful years between 1968 and 1972, he drummed with guitarist Chuck Hughes and keyboardist Eddie Sears.
 In ’73, Michael and his wife moved to Boston.
-There, after being a frequent guest in the Berklee College of Music rehearsal rooms he met bassist John Neves.
+There, after being a frequent guest in the Berkley College of Music rehearsal rooms he met bassist John Neves.
 John introduced him to the legendary drummer, Alan Dawson, and soon Michael began drum kit studies with Alan at his home in Lexington.

 Frequenting New York City, he met and played briefly in a band fronted by Omar Mesa.
 Michael developed an abiding love and appreciation of Indian Classical music and started a two year course of study with tabla virtuoso, Shashi Nayak in his home in Allston, Massachusetts.